 With this question, CECP seeks to understand better the different types of a company's non-cash giving.
 Using the dollar value of non-cash giving reported in Question II.A. (already reported at FMV), please break down your non-cash total into the three giving categories below.
-(You may bypass this question by entering "NA" in each field.)
+You may bypass this question.

-- o Product Donations.
+- Product Donations.
 Intended primarily for use by manufacturing companies, this designation seeks to capture any donations of product(s) or inventory sold by your company. - Pro Bono Service.
-Please see the definition of Pro Bono Service outlined in the "Defining and Valuing Pro Bono Service" section of this guide. - o Other.
+Please see the definition of Pro Bono Service outlined in the "Defining and Valuing Pro Bono Service" section of this guide. - Other.
 Intended for non-cash gifts other than products or Pro Bono Service.
 This includes written-down office equipment, use of company facilities, real estate, patents, etc.